 Tesla CEO, Elon Musk announced that the company is bringing the Model S to the racetrack as well, and this decision has come as a shock to many people since this particular model is not that adept at track driving.
-More surprising than this was the sightings of the two Tesla Model S prototypes racing on the track.
+More surprising than this were the sightings of the two Tesla Model S prototypes racing on the track.

 Later Musk revealed that the two models seen on the racetrack were the test units of the Model S Plaid variant which is an upcoming version of the flagship sedan.
 One of the prototypes beats the Porsche Taycan Turbo’s lap record time of 7:42 with a time of 7:23.